inside webu’s hut

 air—sentient

-We see a lone puppy with legs covered in rank sores as it drags itself around.
-Karen prepares a blanket, placing water and soft food ready for it to eat.
-To our surprise, the mother, who has kept a distance, emits a small whine and comes to us to be petted.
-Another white dog rolls onto its back to be tickled, its hind leg scratching at thin air.
+We see a puppy with its legs covered in rank sores dragging itself along.
+Karen prepares a blanket, placing water and soft food ready.
+The mother, who till now has kept a distance, emits a small whine and comes to be petted.
+Another white dog rolls onto its back asking to be rubbed, its hind legs scratching at air.

-[6] Going to breakfast each morning we tread over dust that is endlessly swept back and forth, leaving a rippled network of broom scorings.
-Birds depart from the overarching trees singly or in pairs or threes, headed to chosen airy places for the day.
+[6] Headed to breakfast we tread over dust that is daily swept back and forth, leaving a rippled network of broom scorings.
+Birds abandon the overarching trees singly or in small groups.
+A monk is reclined on a bamboo chair, reciting.
+Nearby a gladioli stalk has been dropped, its white petals trail in the dust.

 children’s hands outstretched